 More recently, Raymond received both the Vale la Pena Award, in honor of his passion of providing Scouting to at-risk youth in the Hispanic Community; and, the Whitney M. Young, Jr. Award, in recognition of his tireless efforts to provide Scouting to urban youth, particularly those in the African American community.

-Raymond lives on a small ranch outside of Austin, with his wife Mindy, raising and training reining horses, practicing law, biking, Scouting, and letting others decide if he is working or playing.
+Raymond lives on a small ranch outside of Austin, with his wife Mindy, raising and training reining horses, practicing law, biking, and Scouting.